sderosiaux/guidelines-to-create-a-strong-website/README.md

   - Make it responsive using media queries and other css techniques
   - Talk to a UI and UX designer
   - Avoid to use custom scrollbars plugins.
 People tends to not like them.
 There are often used to cancel the style of the ugly scrollbars in Windows unfortunately.
+  - Fix the size of elements in the page (images, videos..) to avoid shifting layouts

 ## Care about legacy ?